broccoli-smuggler/rekordboxsucks/README.md

 * Drag all of your .flac, .wav and .m4a files into the `decode` tab of the xAct program.
 * Click Decode button

-Your library is now in the correct format - aiff (or wav) yay!
+Your library is now in the correct format - aiff yay!

 * Go into rekordbox and click File->Export collection in xml format - this will be the input file used for the script
 * `python3 main.py {location of rekordbox.xml file eg. /Users/login/Desktop/rekordbox.xml}` this will produce a 'new.xml' file.